hikaaam/simple-carousel/readme.md

 ---

 for animation part i am using Reanimated and Gesture Handler Library.
-Reanimated provide easy Layout Animation (entering, exiting) without making complex calculation and also can be use to make custom animation
+Reanimated provide easy Layout Animation (entering, exiting) without making complex calculation and also can be use to make custom animation for example, i use custom animation to scale the active card from the rest of the list

 ---